vlad17/runlmc/README.md

 ### Roadmap

-0. Benchmark cleanup: activating logs should be programatic.
-0. Benchmark cleanup: dedup `fx2007.py` vs `weather.py` code / clean up `benchmarks/benchlib/standard_tester.py`
+0. Benchmark cleanup: dedup `fx2007.py` vs `weather.py` code / clean up `benchmarks/benchlib/standard_tester.py` - move that one to the main repo?
 0. Automatically find `min_grad_ratio` parameter.
     * validate on small subset to get min grad ratio?
     * use quadratic form as a proxy?